 api_version, selects which version of the PHP runtime

 environment to use.
-As of this writing, App Engine only has one version of the
+As of this writing, App Engine only has one version

-1. If there are future changes that might not be backwards
+1. If there are future changes that might not be

-setting and upload your app.
+api_version setting and upload your app.

 To allow App Engine to distribute requests for applications across multiple web servers, and to prevent one application from interfering with another, the application runs in a restricted "sandbox" environment.
 In this environment, the application can execute code, use the App Engine mail, URL fetch and users services, and examine the user's web request and prepare the response.